git-hemant/LC-automatique/README.md

 How to configure
 ==============
 Please specify your numeric investor id and API key in the configuration file.
-In configuration file you can specify multiple strategies where each strategy have it's own filters and you can decide loans ordered by the strategy would go in which corresponding portfolio in your lending club account.
+In configuration file you can specify multiple strategies where each strategy have it's own filters and portfolio name in your lending club account.
 Please see the [sample configuraiton file](https://raw.githubusercontent.com/git-hemant/LC-automatique/master/examples/simple/simple.txt) which have one very simple strategy.

 How to run